Dere-Wah/sm64-dataset/README.md

 ```
 > (The nightly build version will be probably different)

-Open the `capture_data.py` script and update the name of the window to the one you got.
-Also change other variables such as your play resolution, sm64ex build name and cli arguments for running the game.
+Open the config.yaml and complete it accordingly to your needs.
+This dataset aims at collecting data at a resolution of 320x240 frames.
+By default, it will capture screenshots of the game at 1280x960 and compress them down to the target resolution.
+If you want to play around with these values and contribute to the dataset, make sure the aspect ratio is 4/3 and the target resolution is 320x240.

 Finally, run the capture_data.py script.
 The script will launch the game for you and will start logging keypresses & screenshots.